MicrosoftDocs/sql-docs/docs/integration-services/integration-services-backward-compatibility.md

 ## Deprecated Integration Services Features

 This section describes deprecated [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] features that are still available in the current release of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)].
 These features are scheduled to be removed in a future release of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)].
-Do not use deprecated features in new applications.
+Don't use deprecated features in new applications.

  There are no deprecated [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] features in [!INCLUDE[ssSQL22](../includes/sssql22-md.md)].